Harry Zolnierczyk: Playing career

-On July 1, 2014, Zolnierczyk left the Penguins and agreed to a one-year two-way free agent contract with the New York Islanders.
+On July 1, 2014, Zolnierczyk left the Penguins and agreed to a one-year, two-way free agent contract with the New York Islanders.
 He was assigned to their AHL affiliate, the Bridgeport Sound Tigers, after clearing waivers.
 Later on in the Islanders' 2014–15 season, he was recalled to the team along with Colin McDonald after injuries sidelined forwards Michael Grabner and Cal Clutterbuck, but was returned to the Sound Tigers after two games.

 On July 3, 2015, Zolnierczyk signed as a free agent to a one-year, two-way contract with the Anaheim Ducks.

 On July 1, 2016, having concluded his contract with the Ducks, Zolnierczyk agreed to a one-year, two-way deal with his fifth NHL club, the Nashville Predators.
 Zolnierczyk split the 2016–17 season evenly between the Predators and Milwaukee Admirals of the AHL.
 Adding a physical presence to the fourth line of the Predators, Zolnierczyk appeared in 24 games for 2 goals and 4 points.
 He made his post-season debut in featuring in 11 games for 3 points as the Predators made it to the Stanley Cup finals.

-As a free agent in the off-season, the Florida Panthers signed Zolnierczyk to a professional try-out contract to attend training camp on August 31, 2017.
+A free agent in the off-season, Zolnierczyk signed a professional try-out contract to attend training camp with the Florida Panthers on August 31, 2017.
 Despite initial reports of being a contract, Zolnierczyk was released from his try-out following the conclusion of training camp and the pre-season on October 1, 2017.
-Two days later, Zolnierczyk was announced to have returned to the Nashville Predators in re-signing to a one-year, two-way contract for the 2017–18 season.
+Two days later, Zolnierczyk was announced to have returned to the Nashville Predators, re-signing on a one-year, two-way contract for the 2017–18 season.

-Having played two seasons within the Predators organization, Zolnierczyk as a free agent again acquainted with the Florida Panthers, securing a one-year AHL contract with affiliate, the Springfield Thunderbirds, on July 12, 2018.
+Having played two seasons within the Predators organization, Zolnierczyk was reacquainted with the Florida Panthers, securing a one-year AHL contract with their affiliate Springfield Thunderbirds, on July 12, 2018.

-As a free agent and having left the Thunderbirds, Zolnierczyk agreed to a one-year AHL contract with the Hartford Wolf Pack, affiliate to the New York Rangers, on July 1, 2019.
+As a free agent from the Thunderbirds, Zolnierczyk agreed to a one-year AHL contract with the Hartford Wolf Pack, affiliate of the New York Rangers, on July 1, 2019.
 Zolnierczyk failed to report for training camp with the Wolf Pack, opting to end his professional career prior to the 2019–20 season.

 Personal life

 On June 6, 2017, it was announced that Zolnierczyk would participate in the Foxboro Summer Pro League, at the Foxboro Sports Center in Foxboro, Massachusetts, as the captain for Team Pop Tops.
-On August 23, 2017, at the Foxboro Sports Center, Zolnierczyk led his team to a 10-9 championship final win, he won an award for classiest played called the "Dennis Cutler Sportsmanship Award" after giving game-used sticks to two local teenagers who had supported the team.
+On August 23, 2017, at the Foxboro Sports Center, Zolnierczyk led his team to a 10-9 championship final win; he won an award for classiest player called the "Dennis Cutler Sportsmanship Award" after giving game-used sticks to two local teenagers who had supported the team.

+Zolnierczyk played baseball during his youth, and played in the 2000 Little League World Series with High Park Little League of Toronto, Ontario.